TissueMAPS/TissueMAPS/docs/installation.rst

 * `Python <https://www.python.org/>`_ (version 2.7): Many platforms are shipped with Python already pre-installed.
 If not, it can downloaded from `python.org <https://www.python.org/downloads/>`_.
 We recommend using version 2.7.9 or higher.
 * `Pip <https://pip.pypa.io/en/stable/>`_: The Python package manager is automatically installed with Python distributions downloaded from python.org.
 Otherwise, it can be installed with the `get-pip.py <https://bootstrap.pypa.io/get-pip.py>`_ script.
 * `Git <https://git-scm.com/>`_: Available on Linux and MaxOSX via various package managers.
 On Windows, we recommend using `Git Bash <https://git-for-windows.github.io/>`_.
-* `OpenCV <http://opencv.org/>`_ (version 3.1): Prebuild binaries for different platforms are available for download on `opencv.org <http://opencv.org/downloads.html>`_.
-Detailed instructions for building the latest version from source can be found in the `online documentation <http://docs.opencv.org/3.1.0/df/d65/tutorial_table_of_content_introduction.html>`_.
-Packages are also available via `homebrew <https://github.com/Homebrew/homebrew-science/blob/master/opencv3.rb>`_ on `MacOSX` or cross-platform via `anaconda <https://anaconda.org/menpo/opencv3>`_.
-Note that when using a virtual environment, the Python bindings need to be  manually copied or linkied, since the package gets installed globally.

 Installation